• Skip to primary navigation

 The recipe below will provide roughly four servings, but you can easily scale up the amounts for a larger quantity.
 In terms of the flavours and heat, it's best to start small and add more to suit your taste (see recipe notes).

-For similar dips, check out these recipes for easy homemade hummus, broad bean dip, and lemony butter bean dip.
+For similar dips, check out these recipes for easy vegan hummus, broad bean dip, black bean dip, and lemony butter bean dip.

 I create new content every single week.
 Subscribe to keep in touch and get a free download of The Vegan Kitchen – My Top 10 Tips.